Welcome to Canongate Primary School

 We are pleased to welcome you to Canongate Primary School website.

 Canongate Primary school was built in 1972.
 It is situated in extensive grounds off the Canongate beside the Botanical Gardens.
 It is a co-educational, non denominational school and one of three council primary schools in St Andrews.

 The school building has 13 classrooms two of which are Additional Support Classes for the North East area of Fife, a multi-purpose hall and office accommodation.
-A nursery class is set within the infant department in two classrooms and it hosts it's own outside play area.
+A nursery class is set within the infant department in two classrooms and it also has an outside play area.